 My own reaction was one of shock, sadness and empathy for his family.
 Many of his friends and supporters have rallied around him and his family.
 This is what our community does so well.
 We give support when and where it’s needed.
 We coalesce and take care of one another.

-At the same time, it’s important that we don’t become complicit or in denial when it comes to the issue of child pornography – now often referred to as child sexual abuse material (CSAM) to more accurately reflect that child pornography is always child abuse).
+At the same time, it’s important that we don’t become complicit or in denial when it comes to the issue of child pornography — now referred to as child sexual abuse material (CSAM) to more accurately reflect that child pornography is always child abuse.

 Over the course of my practice — before, during and since my tenure at Domestic Violence and Sexual Assault Services — I’ve learned a great deal about deviant behavior and victim abuse.
 But none of my past experience adequately prepared me for what I have learned over the past few weeks about the dramatic expansion of CSAM possession and distribution.